flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     It is possible to input these values manually to customize your passenger loading.
 Please note the following information when customizing your pax loading manually:

-    - To assign a value to a row (station) enter the amount into your scratchpad using the MDCU keyboard and press the relevant LSK next to the desired station.
+    - To assign a value to a row (station) enter the amount into your scratchpad using the MCDU keyboard and press the relevant LSK next to the desired station.
     - If inputting a value into the `TOTAL PAX` using LSK1L this will automatically distribute passengers based on an ideal CG.
     - Make sure to input pax values (either total or individual row-wise values) BEFORE inputting cargo.
 Check-in baggage weight is calculated automatically (Pax * 20 KG).
     - Once the above weights are accounted for you can input remaining weight (cargo weight) in a `X.X` format denoting metric tonnes.